temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ## Develop an Activity

-An Activity is a function or method execution that's designed to perform a specific, well-defined action, either short or long-running.

-To create an Activity Definition, start by creating a new file called `activities.py`.
+Create a new file called `activities.py` and develop the asynchronous Activity Definition.
-Then use the `@activity.defn` decorator to write a function that simulates sending an email.

 ```bash
 nano activities.py